hashgraph/hedera-mirror-node/docs/design/nft.md

 Optional Filters

-- `/api/v1/nfts?deleted=false` - All serial numbers that have not been deleted.
 - `/api/v1/nfts?limit=x` - All NFTs taking the first `x` number of NFTs
 - `/api/v1/nfts?order=desc` - All NFTs in descending order of `serial_number`
 - `/api/v1/nfts?serialNumber=gt:0.0.1001` - All serial numbers in range